 Account For Amazon Affiliate Program

-Amazon affiliate program supports 3 types of payments:
+Amazon Affiliate program supports 3 types of payments:

-Direct deposit is cheapest and fastest way to get money, but it can be done only to a US account opened in a bank located in the US.
+Direct deposit is the cheapest and fastest way to get money.
+However, it can be done only to a US account opened in a bank located in the US.

 This was the first reason why I needed a US-based account.